zeitgeistpm/documentation/docs/learn/order-book.md

 `maker_asset` is reserved for the order.
 This means it is not available for the user to use in other transactions.

+##### Price Example

+Let's assume you wish to purchase `42` outcome tokens, referred to as `taker_asset`.
+You decide to offer `7` ZTG, your `maker_asset`, for this transaction.
+Essentially, this means you're ready to exchange `7` ZTG for `42` outcome tokens.
+By doing so, you've implicitly set a rate of `6` outcome tokens per `1` ZTG (since `42` divided by `7` equals `6`).
+Therefore, if a taker agrees to your proposed rate, they need to supply `42` outcome tokens (or fewer, in the case of partial order fulfillment) and, in return, will get `7` ZTG from you (or less, depending on the partial fulfillment scenario).

+It's important to note that the market creator's fee is always deducted in the market's base currency, which in our example is ZTG.
+So, if the market creator charges a `1%` fee, the taker ends up receiving `6.3` ZTG, while the market creator gets `0.7` ZTG.
+However, the `taker_amount` you receive as the maker remains unchanged, as no fees are deducted from the outcome token.
+It might seem like the recipient of the base asset (in this case, ZTG) is always the one who pays the fee.
+But this perspective can vary because each order is unique and may already factor in the associated fees at the time of its creation, adjusting the price accordingly.

 ### Fill Order

 The crux of any trading activity is the completion of trades, which is